 There’s no better way to spend time with family than a peaceful day on the water enjoying the great outdoors.
 Not to mention the added excitement on your loved one’s faces when they feel the hard pull of a fish at the end of their line.

-After many years in the industry and visiting numerous places around the United States, it has currently come down to Florida, Pennsylvania, and Texas for offering the best family fishing vacation opportunities.
-The best family fishing vacation spots offer top-notch fishing opportunities and plenty for the family to do nearby while not on a fishing trip.
+After many years in the industry and visiting numerous places around the United States.
+It has currently come down to Florida, Pennsylvania, Georgia, and Texas for offering the best family fishing vacation opportunities.
+The best family fishing vacation spots offer top-notch fishing opportunities.
+With plenty for the family to do activities nearby while not on a fishing trip.

-Family fishing vacations are a great way to escape the usual chaotic tourist attractions and spend quality time together while relaxing in the sun and hooking into some exciting catches.
+Family fishing vacations are a great way to escape the usual chaotic tourist attractions.
+Spend additional quality time together while relaxing in the sun and hooking into some exciting catches.

 This article will break down everything you need to know to plan the ultimate family vacation for both freshwater and saltwater anglers.